Kalindi-/drawing_days/README.md

-# Daydrawing
+# drawing_days
-The main idea behind daydrawing is to take in a date and location and return a string reppresenting the light and night on such date in such a location.

-#### Why?

-I wanted to work on something for a bit, so this was it.

-#### How?
+Extension project of https://github.com/KalindiFonda/daydrawing, where a string, rappresents the light and darkness of a location on a certain date.

+In this project I want to reach the following:

+- get the page online
+- allow the user to input
+	- date
+	- location
+	- (more dates, more locations?)
-Run it either with the `daydrawing.py` and the `play_here()` command.
+- show it with colors on the page.

-Or by creating a `DayImageOnDate(location_string:cityname, date_string:YYYY-MM-DD)` object and calling its `make_drawing()` method.

----

-More fun: make comparison between cities or dates.

-Take a list of locations, and call `print compare_locations(locations_list, "YYYY-MM-DD")` Take a list of dates, and call `print compare_dates(location, date_list)`

-###### possible troubles
+###### Possible troubles
-If the sunrisesunset api complains, my name is to be used as username.
+If the sunrisesunset API complains, my name is to be used as username.

+##### Running google app engine
+- go into the google app engine folder
+- run: python dev_appserver.py /project/folder/path